arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 replication.globalApplier.state().state
 ```

-The server-global replication requires both the master and slave servers to
+The server-level replication requires both the master and slave servers to
 ArangoDB version 3.3 or higher.

 Asynchronous failover